 Quarter 1 Update

-What excites you about the funded project?
+Tell us what excites you about the funded project.

 Tell us more about your team!